huntdatacenter/docs/docs/do-science/lab-access/README.md

 ---
-title: Getting started
+title: Lab access
-category: Getting started
+category: Lab access
 permalink: /do-science/lab-access
-description: This guide will help you to connect and get started on your HUNT Cloud lab.
+description: This guide will help you to access to your HUNT Cloud lab.
 ---

-# Introduction
+# Lab access

-**This guide will help you to connect and get started on your HUNT Cloud lab after your lab has requested access in our administer science [service desk](/administer-science/service-desk/lab-orders).**
+**This guide will help you to connect to your HUNT Cloud lab after your lab has requested access in our administer science [service desk](/administer-science/service-desk/lab-orders).**

 ::: tip Save time